maciekmalachowski/Simple-django-blog/README.md

 # Simple-django-blog
 --------
 This is a ``Django blog`` with
-- User authentication
+- 👦User authentication
-- Displaying posts
+- 📜Displaying posts
-- Adding posts
+- 📝Adding posts